coderbeez/interior-architect/README.md

 #### Client

 The client receives an email flag whenever a new comment, contact or purchase is made.
 She opens the site and clicks admin at the bottom of the home page.
 On login she can easily see and respond to outstanding comments and contacts.
-She simply clicks exclue on any comment or contact she would like to close.
+She simply clicks exclude on any comment or contact she would like to close.
 To update the site or fulfill an order, she enters admin at the end of the url and logs into the Django admin interface.
 Styled and customised to look similar to the main site, the interface feels bespoke for the client.

 ### Design